MehtaManan07/cookieCrusher/README.md

 # CookieCrusher

-Cookie Clearer is a simple chrome extension that allows users to clear cookies for any website they visit.
+Cookie Crusher is a simple chrome extension that allows users to clear cookies for any website they visit.
 This can be useful for a variety of purposes, such as viewing content on Medium for free or protecting their privacy while browsing the web.

 ## Installation

-To install Cookie Clearer, follow these steps:
+To install Cookie Crusher, follow these steps:

 1. Download the extension file from the releases page.
 2. In Chrome, go to the extensions page (chrome://extensions/).